-GI is the only region, where the air parcels associated with heatwaves originate mainly from the western part of the region, with the maximum parcel density over the Mediterranean Sea (Fig. 6(e)).
+GI is the only region where the air parcels associated with heatwaves originate mainly from the western part of the region, with the maximum parcel density over the Mediterranean Sea (Fig. 6e).
 However, there is another less pronounced peak in parcel densities north and northeast of the GI region.
 Overall, these results are similar to those published in Zschenderlein et al. (2019) for the GI region.
-In the JJA climatology, the peak in parcel origins in the western part of GI is less pronounced, and instead more air parcels have traveled over a longer distance from northern and western Europe towards GI (Supplementary Fig. S6(g)).
-For future heatwaves, the peak in the western part of GI is projected to reduce, and more parcels originate from further north and northeast and from the western Mediterranean Sea east of the Spanish coast (Fig. 6(f)).
-Again, the difference between historic and future climatologies is only minor and implies a slight northward shift (Supplementary Fig. S6(i)).
+In the JJA climatology, the peak in parcel origins in the western part of GI is less pronounced, and instead more air parcels have traveled over a longer distance from northern and western Europe towards GI (Fig. S6g).
+For future heatwaves, the peak in the western part of GI is projected to reduce, and more parcels originate from further north and northeast and from the western Mediterranean Sea east of the Spanish coast (Fig. 6f).
+Again, the difference between historic and future climatologies is only minor and implies a slight northward shift (Fig. S6)).